mothur/mothur.github.io/_wiki/bootstrap.md

 [collect.single](collect.single), and
 [rarefaction.single](rarefaction.single) commands.
 The
-calculations for the **bootstrap** richness estimator are implemented as described by Smith and Van Belle for a single \"quadrant\".
+calculations for the **bootstrap** richness estimator are implemented as described by Smith and Van Belle for a single "quadrant".

 $$S_{bootstrap} = S_{obs} + \sum_{i=1}^{S_{obs}} \left ( 1 - \frac {S_i}{N}\right )^N$$